 Can demand immediate payment during the Validation Period.

 Can imply that the consumer will be sued if it will influence the consumer to pay.

 Can contact the consumer at work if it is not inconvenient for the consumer.

 Must disclose that the communication is from a debt collector.

-Must communicate with the consumer during business hours.
+Must not communicate with the consumer during peak business hours.

 Must not disclose his employer unless specifically requested.

 A watchdog for ethical trade practices in the United States

 A federal law governing the ethical collection of past due debts.

 The federal government agency enforcing debt collection laws.